Glossary

 The eight named practices through which the doctrine is lived: Opening, Mending, Teaching, Composting, Vigil, Inventory, Audit, Renewal.

-Each Practice is defined in Codex §VI; four are anchored to specific hinges of the Wheel (Teaching/spring equinox, Renewal/summer solstice, Vigil/autumn equinox, Inventory/winter solstice — Codex §IX).
-The others are observed as occasion calls.
+Each is defined in Codex §VI.
+Four are anchored to hinges of the Wheel: Teaching to the spring equinox, Renewal to the summer solstice, Vigil to the autumn equinox, Inventory to the winter solstice (Codex §IX).
+The others are kept as occasion calls for them.

 See: Codex §VI.
 See also: Audit, Composting, Hinge, Inventory, Mending, Opening, Renewal, Teaching, The Wheel, Vigil.